Things to do in Faro

 The arch was inaugurated in 1812, and it’s been a monument since 1910.
 In the niche of Arco da Vila, you can discover a statue of Saint Thomas of Aquino (the patron saint of Faro), and inside, you will find a horseshoe-shaped portal.

 It was once part of the old Muslim walls and is still an exquisite example of Moorish architecture.
-You can see many permanent stork nests on top of the building, and if you’re lucky, the storks as well.
+Many permanent stork nests are on top of the building, and if you’re lucky, you can also see the storks.
 For some reason, they like building their homes next to the bell tower.

 4. Igreja do Carmo and the iconic Bone Chapel (Capela dos Ossos)